jhillman/node-db-migrate/README.md

   },
 }
 ```
-In this case, db-migrate will search your environment for variables
+In this case, pg-db-migrate will search your environment for variables
 called `PRODUCTION_USERNAME` and `PRODUCTION_PASSWORD`, and use those values for the corresponding configuration entry.

 Note that if the settings for an environment are represented by a single string that string will be parsed as a database URL.
 You can also provide a database URL through environmental variable like this: